 This article was amalgamated from a series of posts on the JST Ravelry Group.

 In June 2012, I taught my workshop Colour and Design at Olds College in Alberta.
 I had 12 wonderful students who decided to do a tea towel exchange so that they could put into practice some of the theory we learned in the workshop.
-At the workshop everyone chose 1 photo for themselves as a source of inspiration.
+At the workshop, everyone chose 1 photo for themselves as a source of inspiration.
 The challenge was for each weaver to create 2 sets of towels using the same colour palette and inspirational photo.
 Each set of towels was to use the idea of graphic in a completely different way.
-During the workshop we broke the design process into 3 separate areas.
+During the workshop, we broke the design process into 3 separate areas.
 Architecture (epi, ppi, weave structure) and then once we had our cloth designed we added graphic division of space and then placed colour within it.
 All of the designing was done by sketching and colouring, quickly and freely.
 It has to be fun and nothing is written in stone.
 I encouraged everyone to do several sketches, it is only through comparison of more than one thing that we see options.
 Once this process starts no one wants to stop or they can hardly wait to get to the loom.
-It also encourage bodies of work.
+It also encourages bodies of work.
 Sets of towels that were all based on the same inspirational source creates a more wondrous whole.
 As they say, the sum is greater than the parts.

 Karen Martinowski’s Towels